Conor-King/Glass_Project/README.md

 # What is GLASS
 EU research project which aims to establish a common infrastructure at the European level to provide shared public storage for documentation, files and data, and hosting services to cross-sector organizations.

-GLASS aims to design and deploy a blockchain-based distributed environment and deliver the operational framework for sharing common services including
+GLASS aims to design and deploy a blockchain-based distributed environment and deliver the operational framework for sharing common services including:

 * the definition of the resources requirements
 * the incorporation of the Interplanetary File System (IPFS) in the GLASS architecture